Alice and Bob: History

-Scientific papers about thought experiments with several participants often used letters to identify them, A, B, and C, etc.
+Scientific papers about thought experiments with several participants often used letters to identify them: A, B, C, etc.

 The first mention of Alice and Bob in the context of cryptography was in Rivest, Shamir, and Adleman's 1978 article "A method for obtaining digital signatures and public-key cryptosystems."
 They wrote, "For our scenarios we suppose that A and B (also known as Alice and Bob) are two users of a public-key cryptosystem".
 Previous to this article, cryptographers typically referred to message senders and receivers as A and B, or other simple symbols.
 In fact, in the two previous articles by Rivest, Shamir, and Adleman, introducing the RSA cryptosystem, there is no mention of Alice and Bob.
-Possibly the choice of the first three names came from the film Bob & Carol & Ted & Alice.
+The choice of the first three names may have come from the film Bob & Carol & Ted & Alice.

 Within a few years, however, references to Alice and Bob in cryptological literature became a common trope.
 Cryptographers would often begin their academic papers with reference to Alice and Bob.
 For instance, Michael Rabin began his 1981 paper, "Bob and Alice each have a secret, SB and SA, respectively, which they want to exchange."
 Early on, Alice and Bob were starting to appear in other domains, such as in Manuel Blum's 1981 article, "Coin Flipping by Telephone: A Protocol for Solving Impossible Problems," which begins, "Alice and Bob want to flip a coin by telephone."

 Although Alice and Bob were invented with no reference to their personality, authors soon began adding colorful descriptions.
 In 1983, Blum invented a backstory about a troubled relationship between Alice and Bob, writing, "Alice and Bob, recently divorced, mutually distrustful, still do business together.
 They live on opposite coasts, communicate mainly by telephone, and use their computers to transact business over the telephone."
 In 1984, John Gordon delivered his famous "After Dinner Speech" about Alice and Bob, which he imagines to be the first "definitive biography of Alice and Bob."

 In addition to adding backstories and personalities to Alice and Bob, authors soon added other characters, with their own personalities.
 The first to be added was Eve, the "eavesdropper."
 Eve was invented in 1988 by Charles Bennet, Gilles Brassard, and Jean-Marc Robert, in their paper, "Privacy Amplification by Public Discussion."
 In Bruce Schneier's book Applied Cryptography, other characters are listed.

 Cast of characters

+Cryptographic systems

 The most common characters are Alice and Bob.
 Eve, Mallory, and Trent are also common names, and have fairly well-established "personalities" (or functions).
 The names often use alliterative mnemonics (for example, Eve, "eavesdropper"; Mallory, "malicious") where different players have different motives.
 Other names are much less common and more flexible in use.
 Sometimes the genders are alternated: Alice, Bob, Carol, Dave, Eve, etc.

+Interactive proof systems

 For interactive proof systems there are other characters: